mpizenberg/elm-test-rs/README.md

 Therefore, to avoid mixing the report output stream and logs, reports go to stdout.
 This applies to reports of running tests as well as potential error reports of compilation.
 In contrast, `elm-test` json report outputs to stdout when running tests, but stderr when compilation fails since it forwards the compiler json output, itself in stderr.

+### No `elm/time` and `elm/random` dependencies added by default

+Both `elm-test` and `elm-test-rs` add some dependencies when generating and compiling a tests runner.
+In the case of `elm-test`, those dependencies are `elm/json`, `elm/time` and `elm/random`.
+In the case of `elm-test-rs`, they are `elm/json` and `mpizenberg/elm-test-runner`.
+Concretely, this means that a programmer can use a module from those packages and their tests will compile even if they forget to add those dependencies to their direct tests dependencies.
+This is for example the case of `elm-units 2.9.0`, which [uses the `Random` module in its tests](https://github.com/ianmackenzie/elm-units/blob/2.9.0/tests/Tests.elm#L62), but has forgotten to put `elm/random` in [its dependencies](https://github.com/ianmackenzie/elm-units/blob/2.9.0/elm.json#L45).
+In practice this means that `elm-units` can compile and run its tests with `elm-test` but not with `elm-test-rs`, which will fail at compilation.
+It's an easy fix though, just update your test dependencies in the `elm.json`.

 ## Minimum supported version